threewebcode/W3/misc/code.md

 ### Viem

-The wagmi Viem can provide the client, wrapp the contract and execute the contract's functions with the configured network.
+The wagmi Viem can provide the client, wrap the contract and execute the contract's functions with the configured network.